CuriousOne23/WhenMathPrays/thought_simulator/thought_sim_arch_overview.md

 - GPU requirements
 - KV cache

-TS is positioned to remain highly expressive while being **architecturally simpler and potentially more efficient**.
+TS is intended to preserve broad expressive capacity while remaining **architecturally simpler and more efficient**.

 ---